Improved torsion point attacks on SIDH variants: Introduction

 \section{Introduction}

-With the advent of quantum computers, currently deployed cryptographic protocols based on integer-factorization or discrete-logarithm problems will need to be replaced by new post-quantum cryptographic algorithms.
+With the advent of quantum computers, commonly deployed cryptosystems based on the integer-factorization or discrete-logarithm problems will need to be replaced by new post-quantum cryptosystems that rely on different assumptions.
 Isogeny-based cryptography is a relatively new field within post-quantum cryptography.
 An \emph{isogeny} is a non-zero rational map between elliptic curves that also preserves the group structure, and isogeny-based cryptography is based on the conjectured hardness of finding isogenies between elliptic curves over finite fields.

-In recent years, isogeny-based cryptography has been receiving increased interest, partly due to the fact that isogeny-based key exchange has the smallest key sizes of all current post-quantum candidates while still performing at a reasonable speed.
-Isogeny-based schemes also appear to be fairly flexible; for example, a relatively efficient post-quantum non-interactive key exchange protocol called CSIDH~\cite{10.1007/978-3-030-03332-3_15} is built on isogeny assumptions.
+Isogeny-based cryptography stands out amongst post-quantum primitives due to the fact that isogeny-based key-exchange achieves the smallest key sizes of all candidates.
+Isogeny-based schemes also appear to be fairly flexible; for example, a relatively efficient post-quantum non-interactive key agreement protocol called CSIDH~\cite{10.1007/978-3-030-03332-3_15} is built on isogeny assumptions.

-The \emph{Supersingular Isogeny Diffie--Hellman} protocol, or \emph{SIDH}, was the first practical isogeny-based key-exchange protocol, proposed by Jao and De~Feo in 2011~\cite{jao2011towards}.
-The most natural way to attack SIDH is to solve the following problem:
+The \emph{Supersingular Isogeny Diffie--Hellman} protocol, or \emph{SIDH}, was the first practical isogeny-based key-exchange protocol, proposed in 2011 by Jao and De~Feo~\cite{jao2011towards}.
+The security of SIDH relies on the hardness of solving (a special case of) the following problem: \footnote{ See Section~\ref{sec:isogrep} for how the objects discussed are represented computationally. }

-\begin{problem} For a large prime $p$ and smooth coprime integers $\None$ and $\Ntwo$, given two supersingular elliptic curves $E_0/\F_{p^2}$ and $E/\F_{p^2}$ connected by a degree-$\None$ isogeny $\phi\colon E_0 \to E$, and given the action of~$\phi$ on the $\Ntwo$-torsion of~$E_0$, recover~$\phi$.\footnote{ These constraints do not necessarily uniquely determine $\phi$, but any efficiently computable isogeny from $E_0$ to $E$ is usually enough to recover the SIDH secret~\cite{galbraith2016security}.} \end{problem}
+\begin{problem}[Supersingular Isogeny with Torsion (SSI-T)]\namedlabel{torsion}{SSI-T} For a prime $p$ and smooth coprime integers $\None$ and $\Ntwo$, given two supersingular elliptic curves $E_0/\F_{p^2}$ and $E/\F_{p^2}$ connected by an unknown degree-$\None$ isogeny $\phi\colon E_0 \to E$, and given the restriction of~$\phi$ to the $\Ntwo$-torsion of~$E_0$, recover an \footnote{ These constraints do not necessarily uniquely determine $\phi$, but any efficiently computable isogeny from $E_0$ to $E$ is usually enough to recover the SIDH secret~\cite{galbraith2016security,takoisogeny}.
+Moreover, $\phi$ is unique whenever $B^2>4A$~\cite[\S\,4]{not-break-sidh}. } isogeny~$\phi$ matching these constraints. \end{problem}

+\ref{torsion} is a generalization of the \enquote{Computational Supersingular Isogeny problem}, or CSSI for short, defined in \cite{jao2011towards}.
+Although the CSSI problem that appears in the literature also includes torsion information, we use the name \ref{torsion} to stress the importance of the additional torsion information.
+Additionally, we consider more flexibility in the parameters than CSSI to challenge the implicit assumption that even with torsion information the hardness of the protocol always scales with the degree of the isogenies and the characteristic $p$ of the field.